Etomethazene

 Etomethazene (5-methyldesnitroetonitazene, 5-methyl etodesnitazene, Eto) is a benzimidazole derivative with opioid effects which has been sold as a designer drug over the internet since 2022, first being definitively identified in Sweden in January 2023.
 It is an analogue of etonitazene where the nitro (NO_{2}) group has been replaced by a methyl (CH_{3}) group.
-While formal studies into its pharmacology have yet to be carried out, it showed far less potency than etonitazene itself.
-Etomethazene has an analgesic potency around 20 times that of morphine with a relatively short duration of about 120 min.
+It is less potent than etonitazene itself but still has around twice the potency of fentanyl.
+Etomethazene has a relatively short duration of action of about 120 min.